parmeet10/solveWatchAi/API_DOCUMENTATION.md

 - When `useContextEnabled` is `true` and a previous AI response exists, the AI service uses the previous response as context for the next request.
 - Context usage is logged on the server but not included in WebSocket event payloads.

+### Prompt Type Selection

+- Clients can set a prompt type using the `set_prompt_type` event to use specialized prompts for different question types.
+- Available prompt types:
+  - **`coding`**: Optimized for coding problems and algorithmic challenges
+  - **`theory`**: Optimized for theoretical questions about concepts, system design, databases, etc.
+  - **`query`**: Optimized for database query questions (SQL or MongoDB)
+- The prompt type is stored per socket connection and applies to all subsequent AI processing (screenshots and transcriptions).
+- If no prompt type is set, the default `system-prompt.txt` is used.
+- Prompt types persist until changed or the socket disconnects.

 ---